 - Nausea

-What are Poppers used for sexually?
+What are Poppers used for Sexually?

 Poppers have been used as a sex aid since the 1970s, due to the effects it has on libido and the relaxation it creates in the anal muscle, which makes it easier for people to engage in sex; this makes it very popular amongst the gay community.
 Additionally, some users report experiencing stronger erections and more intense orgasms.